blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 Each plugin has an init class extending from the `GodotPlugin <https://github.com/godotengine/godot/blob/0a7f75ec7b465604b6496c8f5f1d638aed250d6d/platform/android/java/lib/src/org/godotengine/godot/plugin/GodotPlugin.java#L80>`_ class which is provided by the :ref:`Godot Android library <doc_android_library>`.

-The ``GodotPlugin`` class provides APIs to access the running Godot instance and hook into its lifecycle.
+The ``GodotPlugin`` class provides APIs to access the running Blazium instance and hook into its lifecycle.
 It is loaded at runtime by the Blazium Engine.

 v2 Packaging format
 ~~~~~~~~~~~~~~~~~~~

-v1 Android plugins required a custom ``gdap`` configuration file that was used by the Godot Editor to detect and load them.
+v1 Android plugins required a custom ``gdap`` configuration file that was used by the Blazium Editor to detect and load them.
 However this approach had several drawbacks, primary ones being that it lacked flexibility and departed from the `existing
 Godot EditorExportPlugin format, delivery and installation flow <https://docs.blazium.app/tutorials/plugins/editor/installing_plugins.html>`_.

 This has been resolved for v2 Android plugins by deprecating the ``gdap`` packaging and configuration mechanism in favor of
-the existing Godot ``EditorExportPlugin`` packaging format.
+the existing Blazium ``EditorExportPlugin`` packaging format.
 The ``EditorExportPlugin`` API in turn has been extended to properly support Android plugins.